Audition and Interview FAQ

 Q: I've been invited to audition or interview in New York, Chicago, or Los Angeles.
 I have other appointments to schedule.
 What should I do?

-A: We will work with you on site to accommodate any other auditions or interviews you may have scheduled.
+A: We will work with you on site to accommodate any other auditions or interviews you may have scheduled, as long as you have attended our orientation and warm-up/group exercises.
 That being said, for your own sanity you may want to avoid double-booking yourself.
 See our location and schedule page for a complete schedule of each session.
 If you must double-book yourself, please do not sign up for an audition with another school that also requires a "block" audition, as they tend to be less flexible.
 Other auditions/interviews that require your presence for 10-60 minutes work well, as long as they begin after our warm-up is completed.

 Q: What is the audition/interview order?
 When will I know when I am auditioning or interviewing?